blburton/ROCm_Documentation/MLSE ROCm Glossary.md

 |**_pre-training model_**|A model created based on already created and trained models.
 |**_probabilistic regression model_**|Predictions made on a dependent variable based on information
 |**_PyTorch_**|An open-source machine learning library used for Python.
-|**_Queue_**|A Queue is a runtime-allocated resource that contains a packet buffer and is associated with a packet processor.
+|**_queue_**|A Queue is a runtime-allocated resource that contains a packet buffer and is associated with a packet processor.
 The packet processor tracks which packets in the buffer have already been processed.
 When it has been informed by the application that a new packet has been enqueued, the packet processor is able to process it because the packet format is standard, and the packet contents are self-contained -- they include all the necessary information to run a command.
 A queue has an associated set of high-level operations defined in "HSA Runtime Specification" (API functions in host code) and "HSA Programmer Reference Manual Specification" (kernel code).
 |**_rank (Tensor)_**|A unit of dimensionality, the number of dimensions of the tensor within the TensorFlow system.
 |**_RCCL_**|A stand-alone library of standard collective communication routines for GPUs.
 |**_recall_**|The true positives found.
 The capability for a model to find relevant cases in a dataset.